Empirical Big Data Research: A Systematic Literature Mapping: Conclusion and Recommendations

 \secondresearchquestion \textbf{Answer:} We found that on average a bit less than 10\% (for details, refer to Table~\ref{tab:totalpublications}) of the retrieved publications include a form of empirical approach.
 We also identified the type of empirical method was used.
 For details see Table~\ref{tab:empiricalmethodsmatrix} and Table~\ref{tab:empiricalmethodsyear}.
 In the paper ``The Future of Empirical Methods in Software Engineering Research'', Sj{\o}berg et al.~\cite{sjoberg2007future} state that "an average of the reviews indicates that about 20\% of all papers report empirical studies".
 This means that the use of empirical methods in Big Data research is below average.

 \thirdresearchquestion \textbf{Answer:} We identified papers that could clearly be classified as contributing to the Big Data field within either an application area, or technology within Volume, Velocity or Variety.
-The analysis that followed revealed that Velocity (90 papers) has received the most attention from researchers, whereas Variety (46 papers) and Volume (54 papers) each have about half of that number.
-When one looks into the deviation per year, we can see that all V's are still increasing in absolute numbers (with one exception Volume going down from 23 to 22).
+The analysis that followed revealed that Volume (105 papers) has received the most attention from researchers, whereas Variety (50 papers) and Velocity (22 papers) is respectively half and a quarter of volume in number of publications.
+When one looks into the deviation per year, we can see that all V's are still increasing in absolute numbers.
 For more information see section \ref{sec:results} and figure \ref{fig:venn_diagram}.

 \fourthresearchquestion \textbf{Answer:} Big data is within many different application areas, we identified 65 papers describing the use of Big Data technology within an application area.
 We can see an increase in papers addressing an application area over time.
 For more details see section \ref{sec:analysis}.